Peter Sarsgaard: 2003–present: Continued success

 In 2008, Sarsgaard made his Broadway debut at the Royal Court Theatre of Anton Chekhov's adaptation The Seagull alongside Kristin Scott Thomas, Mackenzie Crook and Carey Mulligan.
 In the production, he plays, Boris Alexeyevich Trigorin, a tortured writer who drives a rival to suicide and a young lover to ruin.
 For the role, Sarsgaard had been required to speak in a British accent, in which he wanted it to be "less liked by an American audience".
+Adam Feldman for Time Out praised the production but wrote of Sarsgaard's performance, "Some of the Americans struggle—notably Peter Sarsgaard, who plays Trigorin’s passivity so aggressively that his costars have nothing to work against."

 In 2009, Sarsgaard starred alongside Jon Foster and Sienna Miller in the drama The Mysteries of Pittsburgh.
 It is an adaptation of Michael Chabon's novel of the same name.
 In the movie, Sarsgaard plays Cleveland, the rebellious bisexual boyfriend of Miller's character.
 The Mysteries of Pittsburgh premiered at the 2008 Sundance Film Festival.
 His next film appearance was in the thriller Orphan, where he and Vera Farmiga play a married couple who lose a baby and adopt a nine-year-old girl, who is not as innocent as she claims to be.
 Furthermore, in the same year, Sarsgaard starred as David in Lone Scherfig's coming of age film An Education.
 The role required Sarsgaard to speak in a British accent.
 An Education drew favorable reviews from critics.
 According to Variety, "Sarsgaard ... marvelously expresses the savoir faire that has such an impact on Jenny [Carey Mulligan]."